How can I add AI to Zendesk? A practical guide for 2026

 -

-Intelligent triage: This feature automatically figures out the intent, language, and sentiment of a new ticket, which you can then use to create routing rules.
+Intelligent triage: This feature automatically figures out the intent, language, and sentiment of a new ticket, which you can then use to create efficient routing rules.

 -